MegaManSec/JoshuaHu/menu/topics.md

 * [Some Thoughts on Cross-Cultural Video Game and Music](https://joshua.hu/some-thoughts-on-cross-cultural-video-game-and-music)

 ## Personal essays, travel, and culture series

+Travel, immigration adventures, workplace culture, and the other things that don't fit anywhere else.

 * [A helicopter story](https://joshua.hu/helicopter-story)
 * [POV: You land at Melbourne Airport](https://joshua.hu/pov-entering-melbourne-airport-total-failure-society)